merlin2010zyy/product-recommendation-clustering/README.md

 This project segments customers using RFM analysis and applies hybrid content + co-purchase product recommendation strategies based on customer clusters.

 ## 📂 Files
-- `recommendation.ipynb`: Main notebook with analysis and modeling
+- `product_recommendation.ipynb`: Main notebook with analysis and modeling
 - `requirements.txt`: List of dependencies
+- `Diagram`: List of diagrams used in the notbook

 ## 🚀 Features
 - Customer segmentation via K-Means on RFM